 What is Supplemental Instruction (SI)?

-An out-of-class review session that covers up-to-date class discussions, lectures, and content for select courses.
+Supplemental Instruction is an out-of-class review session that covers up-to-date class discussions, lectures, and content for select courses.
 SI covers test preparation, note-taking, and appropriate academic study skills.

 When does SI meet?